ashMohseni/pizzeria/README.md

 - **JavaFX** provides a **rich** graphical user interface.

-<h2>Is this all? ⁉️</h2>
-<h4> Well NO!!
-Moreover I'm going to add more features to this app and make it more user-friendly👨‍💻</h4>

-If at any point, you decided that you want to **help** and be a part of this project.

-Feel free to email me at <ashkan.mhs@gmail.com> and let me know!

 <h2>How does Pizzeria look like at the moment?🧐</h2>
 So far the application looks like this👇<br><br>